nalli379/Recipe-Search-Using-Edamam-API/README.md

 Search and open url links to recipes based on ingredient, dish type and cooking time.

 Description:
 The Recipe Search Program asks the user to input an ingredient, dish type (starter, side dish, main or dessert) and maximum cooking time.
-The search refines the Edamam API URL request that calls up to 20 results per search.
+The search result writes the Edamam API URL request which calls up to 20 results per search.
 The user can open a url link to any of the recipes requested and can open any number of recipe urls per search.
 The program loops to the beginning if the user chooses to make a new search.

 Installation:
 Python 3.9.6 64-bit